videosdk-live/videosdk-docs/flutter_docs_versioned_docs/version-1.0.x/api/sdk-reference/room-class/methods.md

 ### join()

-- After creating the instance of Videosdk Room, you can join Videosdk Room by calling `join()` method.
+- After creating the instance of VideoSDK Room, you can join VideoSDK Room by calling `join()` method.

 #### Events associated with `join()`: